What to do with

 It’s always worth checking what type of clothing and textiles can be donated, different charity and re-use organisations often collect slightly different items.

 There has never been a better time to sell unwanted clothes and there are lots of ways to do this.
 With two thirds of people already buying pre-owned and vintage clothes, its an ideal time to try selling yours!

-- Sell them on websites like eBay and Gumtree
+- Sell them on websites like eBay, Gumtree and Preloved

 - In larger towns or cities, look out for a 'cash for clothes' outlet / agency

 - Or pass on items for free at places such as Freecycle and Freegle

 Friends, family and local events